Azure tit

-This is the eastern counterpart of the common Eurasian blue tit.
+This bird is the eastern counterpart of the common Eurasian blue tit.
 It will hybridise with that species, but the offspring usually show a blue crown, rather than the white of azure tit.
 The calls are similar to blue tit, calling dee, dee, dee or a scolding churr.
 The song is a tsi-tsi-tshurr-tsi-tsi-tshurr, which has been described as intermediate between blue tit and crested tit.

+There are some records of the species in other parts of Europe, including in Finland, Sweden, Poland and Austria.

 Taxonomy

 For many years the azure tit was known as Parus cyanus.
 In 2005, analysis of the mtDNA cytochrome b sequences of the Paridae indicated that Cyanistes was an early offshoot from the lineage of other tits, and more accurately regarded as a genus rather than a subgenus of Parus.

 The azure tit not infrequently hybridizes with the blue tit in western Russia; the resulting birds are called Pleske's tit (Cyanistes × pleskei) and were once considered a distinct species.

 The population in central Asia, yellow-breasted tit (C. c. flavipectus or Parus flavipectus), is sometimes included as a subspecies of the azure tit.